kubernetes-sigs/gateway-api/geps/gep-3798/index.md

 ## TLDR

 ### What
  This GEP proposes the addition of Client IP-based session persistence to the Gateway API.
 This feature will allow Gateway API implementations to ensure that requests originating from a specific client IP address (or a subnet defined by an IP mask) are consistently routed to the same backend endpoint for a configurable duration.
 This aims to provide a standardized and centralized mechanism for client IP persistence across various Gateway API implementations.
-As per the nomenclature established in [#1619](https://gateway-api.sigs.k8s.io/geps/gep-1619), this feature is being referred as Session Affinity .

 ## Goals